This page contains a lot of data displayed in several charts and tables.

 Features Common to All EOS Crop-Sensor DSLRs

-As the smallest, lightest and most compact Canon DSLR, the Rebel SL2 is also the most affordable.
+As the smallest, lightest and most compact Canon DSLR, the Rebel SL3 is also the most affordable.
 It is the least expensive of all the current crop-sensor models.
-It shares the same video capabilities and feature set as the Rebel T7i and EOS 77D.
-The previous model Rebel SL1 did not have Dual Pixel AF or an articulating LCD, but the Rebel SL2 now includes these handy features.
+The previous model SL2 shared the same video capabilities and feature set as the Rebel T7i and EOS 77D.
+The SL3 now adds 4K Ultra-High Definition video recording at 24 frames per second, with clean HDMI output.
+WiFi, NFC and BlueTooth connectivity are all built-in.
 The only way to go smaller than this size in the Canon EF system is with the mirrorless EOS M series.
-WiFi, NFC and BlueTooth connectivity are all built-in.
-This camera is sold as the EOS 200D beyond North America.
-In Japan, it’s the Kiss X9.
+This camera is sold as the EOS 250D beyond North America.
+In Japan, it’s the Kiss X10.

 The Rebel T7i is an inexpensive, cost-effective crop-sensor DSLR that is a little bit bigger than the Rebel SL2 and will fit better into larger hands.
 It has the same video feature set as the Rebel SL2 and the EOS 77D and it is priced in between those two models.
 If the Rebel SL2 is too small but a low price is still important, then the Rebel T7i is the correct choice.
 While video capabilities are practically identical, the Rebel T7i is a little more feature rich than the Rebel SL2 for still photos, but it’s a significant step down from the relatively more sophisticated EOS 77D.
 Includes WiFi, NFC and BlueTooth.
 Outside of North America, this camera is known as the EOS 800D.
 In Japan it’s referred to as the Kiss X9i.